Skip to main content

 Legl Pay allows your firm to customise key payment settings to create a payment experience that fits your operational and client needs.
 These settings control how payments are accepted, processed, referenced, and paid out.

-This article outlines the available settings and how to request changes.
+This article outlines the available settings and where to manage them.

 What this covers